BallMJ92/Nemesis/README.md

 # Nemesis
-**Currently in Development**

-Suite of security tools developed in Python
+Suite of anti-malware system monitoring and remediation tools